My Mercedes Benz

 Power Steering Repair

 It was diagnosed at a routine oil change.
-You could see the flow of PS fluid in the area.
+You could see the PS oil 'slick' in the area.
 It looked to be the PS pump, not the rack and pinion.
 So when I got home, I drained the old fluid, cleaned the filter and filled the reservoir with the required amount of Lucas PS Stop Leak fluid.
 Apx one year later, when I went for an oil change, there wasn't even one drop of PS fluid to be found.
-And that was at least 5 years ago!!
-Today, my S500 coupe's power steering is still as good as new and there isn't a drop on the garage floor!
+And that was at least 6 years ago!!
+Today, my S500 coupe's power steering is still as good as new and there isn't a drop on the garage floor today!

 If this appears to be a blanket recommendation for Lucas Oil Products, you would be correct!
 And why wouldn't it?
-In the two (2) instances that I have used their products, I'm batting 1000!
+In the three (3) instances that I have used that product, I'm batting 1000!
 I recommend that you try this if necessary before replacing parts!
-Who knows . . . you may have similar results.
+Who knows . . .
+I'd be surprised if you didn't have similar results.

 Send me with your comments